 List of some architecturally elegant buildings in Oxford University

 Christ Church is on St Aldates’s with peaceful river walks following it.
-The other prominent building in vicinity is the Bodleian Library which is a marvellous place to study.
-Founded in 1524 Christ Church is the most famous of Oxford colleges, appearing on television and films.
+The other prominent building in the vicinity is the Bodleian Library which is a marvelous place to study.
+Founded in 1524 Christ Church is the most famous of Oxford colleges, appearing in television and films.
 It is the alma mater of Lewis Carroll.
-Christ Church have bell in the tower called Great Tom that is rung 101 times at 9 pm.
+Christ Church has a bell in the tower called Great Tom that is rung 101 times at 9 pm.
 The other famous landmark of the college is Oxford’s cathedral spire that inspires many a student.

 The Bodleian Library

 The Bodleian library buildings are on the guided tours and could be approached through a tour of the place and there is an excellent gift shop tucked in the library.
 The Bodleian is known locally as ‘The Bod’ and is the epicenter of the vast library network of Oxford.

 All Souls College

 The college is a famed institution providing education in the humanities and social and theoretical sciences.
 It is an epicenter of intellectual and religious activity.
 The college is commonly known as the ‘College of the souls of all the faithful departed and was built in the 1430s has received its foundation charter in 1438 from King Henry VI.

 Corpus Christi College

 Founded in 1517 Corpus Christi College is a vibrant place of study and is an outstanding academic institution.
 The college is smaller than most other colleges, yet does pioneering study having the tolerant and intellectually stimulating environment.

 Magdalen College is a prominent place of study and is open to the tourists.
 The principal areas of the college are the Hall Chapel and Old Kitchen Bar.
 It had Deer Park which could be viewed from the walks.